 If you want to use decoders in your system, make sure that all encoders use the same password for the user authorization level.

-- Scanning for devices, page 75 - Bosch Encoder / Decoder / Camera page, page 214
+- Scanning for devices, page 75 - Bosch Encoder / Decoder / Camera page, page 208 add any Video IP device from Bosch (only for VRM).

 12.8.1 Adding an Encoder / Decoder manually